wbhart/mpir/build.vc9/readme.txt

    for their work on MPFR
 3. Patrick Pelissier, Vincent Lefèvre and Paul Zimmermann for helping to resolve VC++ issues in MPFR.
-4. Jeff Gilcrist for his help in testing, debugging and improving the readme giving the VC++ build instructions
+4. Jeff Gilchrist for his help in testing, debugging and improving the readme giving the VC++ build instructions

        Brian Gladman, June 2009